zendesk/stronger_parameters/README.md

 end
 ```

-### Notifying users about unpermitted
+### Notifying users about unpermitted params

-Api response includes header with violations:
+Add headers to all requests that have unpermitted params:

 ```Ruby
 # config/application.rb